Architecture description language: History

-Since then, a thread of research on formal languages for SA description has been carried out.
+Since then, a thread of research on formal languages for software architecture description has been carried out.
 Tens of formal ADLs have been proposed, each characterized by different conceptual architectural elements, different syntax or semantics, focusing on a specific operational domain, or only suitable for different analysis techniques.
 For example, domain-specific ADLs have been presented to deal with embedded and real-time systems (such as AADL, EAST-ADL, and EADL), control-loop applications (DiaSpec), product line architectures (Koala), and dynamic systems (Π-ADL)).
 Analysis-specific ADLs have been proposed to deal with availability, reliability, security, resource consumption, data quality and real-time performance analysis (AADL, behavioral analysis (Fractal)), and trustworthiness analysis (TADL).

 However, these efforts have not seen the desired adoption by industrial practice.
 Some reasons for this lack of industry adoption have been analyzed by Woods and Hilliard, Pandey, Clements, and others: formal ADLs have been rarely integrated in the software life-cycle, they are seldom supported by mature tools, scarcely documented, focusing on very specific needs, and leaving no space for extensions enabling the addition of new features.

 As a way to overcome some of those limitations, UML has been indicated as a possible successor of existing ADLs.
 Many proposals have been presented to use or extend the UML to more properly model software architectures.

 A 2013 study found that practitioners were generally satisfied with the design capabilities of the ADLS they used, but had several major concerns with them: they lacked analysis features and the ability to define extra-functional properties; those used in practice mostly originated from industrial development rather than academic research; they needed more formality and better usability.

 Characteristics

 There is a large variety in ADLs developed by either academic or industrial groups.
 Many languages were not intended to be an ADL, but they turn out to be suitable for representing and analyzing an architecture.

-In principle ADLs differ from requirements languages, because ADLs are rooted in the solution space, whereas requirements describe problem spaces.
-They differ from programming languages, because ADLs do not bind architectural abstractions to specific point solutions.
+In principle, ADLs differ from requirements languages, because ADLs are rooted in the solution space, whereas requirements describe problem spaces.
+They differ from programming languages, because ADLs don't bind architectural abstractions to specific point solutions.
 Modeling languages represent behaviors, where ADLs focus on representation of components.
-However, there are domain specific modeling languages (DSMLs) that focus on representation of components.
+However, there are domain-specific modeling languages (DSMLs) that focus on representation of components.